-The peninsula is your haven to live at the rhythm of nature and according to the tides.
-Walk around and contemplate the incredible panorama on the Charente, the estuary, the islands, the forts, beaches, seaside villas ...
+The peninsula is a haven where everyone lives at the rhythm of nature and the tides.
+Walk around and admire the incredible panorama on the Charente, the estuary, the islands, the forts, beaches, seaside villas ...

-On the estuary side : a waterfront of low houses that seem to defend the borough and the fishing village.
+On the estuary side : a waterfront of low houses, they seem to defend the borough and the fishing village.
 Higher on the cliff, beautiful seaside villas from the inter-war period overlook the estuary.

 On the seaside : a superb row of wooden fishing pontoons on stilts, an exceptional heritage of the early years.